dotnet/docs/docs/porting/overview.md

 4. Port your tests over to xUnit and NUnit.

-   MSTest doesn't support .NET Core, so you'll have to use either xUnit or NUnit to test your .NET Core targets.
-Because porting to .NET Core is such a big change to your codebase, it's highly recommended to get your tests ported so that you can run tests as you port projects over.
+   MSTest doesn't support .NET Core, so you'll have to port your tests to either xUnit or NUnit if you wish to test your .NET Core targets.
+Because porting to .NET Core is such a big change to your codebase, it's highly recommended to get your tests ported so that you can run tests as you port code over.

 5. Determine which project system in Visual Studio is appropriate for your needs.